WHY DEBATE

 ▼ How Many Rounds Are in a Debate Tournament?

-Most tournaments have 4 to 6 preliminary rounds, depending on the size of the event.
-Each team debates both sides (Pro and Con in Public Forum) several times before elimination rounds begin.
+Most tournaments have 4-6 preliminary rounds, depending on the size of the event.

 ▼ What Are Preliminary Rounds?